LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-07-05-hydejack-post-writing-tips-tricks.md

 #### Changing image size

-You can change image size by adding css style to the paragraph after the image:
+You can change the image size by adding CSS style to the paragraph after the image:

 Example: